luisfeliz79/WhatTheHack-JavaOnAppSvc/Student/challenge-00.md

 The objective of this WTH is to take a typical Spring Boot application and host that completely on Azure **without making any changes to the code**.
 Before we start this journey, let's get introduced to the application.

+Objective of this challenge is to run the application locally.

 ## Description

 Unpack the `spring-petclinic.zip` that's provided to you by your coach into a folder on your machine.